On This Day In Judy Garland’s Life And Career – July 21

 Check out The Judy Room’s Filmography Page on Babes on Broadway here.

-July 21, 1943: Judy’s tour of Army camps took her to the Camp Shenango Personnel Replacement Depot in what is now Transfer, Pennsylvania.
-Judy performed and spent the night, leaving on July 22nd.
+July 21, 1943: Judy’s tour of Army camps took her to the Camp Shenango Personnel Replacement Depot in what is now Transfer, Pennsylvania, where she stayed for two days.

 July 21, 1944: The last day of filming “A Great Lady Has An Interview” for Ziegfeld Follies.
 Judy had a 10 a.m. call and was dismissed at 5:45 p.m.

 The total cost of Judy’s segment was $57,334.85.
-The movie had its first sneak preview on November 2, 1944, but then went through quite a lot of additions and deletions before its roadshow premiere on August 20, 1945, and then its general release on April 8, 1946, at which time it had been renamed Ziegfeld Follies of 1946.
+The movie had its first sneak preview on November 2, 1944, but underwent numerous additions and deletions before its roadshow premiere on August 20, 1945, and its general release on April 8, 1946, at which time it was renamed Ziegfeld Follies of 1946.

 Luckily, Judy’s sequence survived all the edits.
-In fact, Judy performed part of the song in an early “rap” style that was very much ahead of its time, thanks to the vocal arranger and coach (and soon to be best friend of Judy’s), Kay Thompson.
+Judy performed part of the song in an early “rap” style that was very much ahead of its time, thanks to the vocal arranger and coach (and soon-to-be best friend of Judy’s), Kay Thompson.

-July 21, 1946: This photo featured in this series of photos was taken during a night out for Judy and her husband Vincente Minnelli.
+July 21, 1946: The photo featured in this clipping was taken during a night out for Judy and her husband, Vincente Minnelli.
 Judy had just given birth to daughter Liza on March 12th, so these photos were most likely taken in June or July.

-July 21, 1947: Judy’s recent breakdown and admittance to a sanatarium (see July 16) were in the news.
-She was also seen, apparently prior to leaving for the east, at the MGM commissary with Frank Sinatra.
+July 21, 1947: Judy’s recent breakdown and admittance to a sanitarium (see July 16) were in the news.
+She was also seen, apparently before leaving for the east, at the MGM commissary with Frank Sinatra.

 July 21, 1954: Filming on the “Born in a Trunk” number in A Star Is Born continued with scenes shot on the “Interior Elevator”; “Interior Hallway”; and “Interior First Agent’s Office” sets.
 Time started: 5 p.m.; finished: 1:55 a.m.